 Justin and his business partner created a marketplace for buying and selling online businesses so today I tap into Justin’s vast knowledge about both sides of online real estate transactions and take a behind-the-scenes look into the process of online business investing.

-For those of you who enjoyed my interview with Billy Murphy from ForeverJobless.com, you’re going to love today’s interview because we dive even deeper into the process of buying websites and we talk about what you need to look out for when purchasing a site, what types of online businesses are best for people pursuing financial independence and early retirement, and what Justin has learned from running the Empire Flippers marketplace.
+For those of you who enjoyed my interview with Billy Murphy from ForeverJobless.com, you’re going to love today’s interview because we dive even deeper into the process of buying websites and we talk about:

 - Hear how Justin went from building an outsourcing company in the Philippines to building, buying, and selling niche websites